gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.0.1
+- Added ability to edit AP on all weapons (previously only heavy weapons had the option for editing AP)

+v.
 2.0.0
 - Enhanced skill test update!
 The new system includes multiple enhancements to the skill test system.
 Shift-click on any skill name or attack icon to